MicrosoftDocs/playfab-docs/playfab-docs/features/economy/tutorials/currencies.md

 ---
-title: Manage Virtual Currencies
+title: Manage Virtual Currencies in Economy (Legacy)
 author: cybtachyon
-description: Describes the Currency tab in the Economy section in Game Manager, and how to configure virtual currencies. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article
+description: Describes the Currency tab in the (Legacy) Economy section in Game Manager, and how to configure virtual currencies. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article